convertSvg/svg-cairo-ps/README.md

 ## svg-cairo-ps

-This is a small library to normalise SVG paths use cairo convert to PostScript (ps), Encapsulated PostScript (eps), PDF, SVG, PNG
+This is a small library to normalise SVG paths use cairo convert to PostScript (ps), Encapsulated PostScript (eps), PDF, SVG, PNG.
-.

 Note: this package works with [path data](https://www.w3.org/TR/SVG11/paths.html#PathData) strings and [Cairo](https://cairographics.org/), not with full svg xml sources.